Department of Medical Imaging and Radiation Therapeutics

 In early 1998, Barnes-Jewish College of Nursing and Allied Health took over sponsorship of the Radiation Therapy Program from the hospital.
 Under this sponsorship, the certificate program was developed into a Bachelor's degree program.
 Students who completed the curriculum earned Bachelor of Science in Radiologic Science - Radiation Therapy degree.

-In July 2007, the Radiation Therapy Program officially changed sponsorship to Saint Louis University, relocating to the Doisy College of Health Sciences, Department of Medical Imaging and Radiation Therapeutics.
-Here too, the Radiation Therapy Program will lead to a Bachelor of Science Degree.
+In July 2007, the Radiation Therapy Program officially changed sponsorship to Saint Louis University, relocating to the Doisy College of Health Sciences, Department of Medical Imaging and Radiation Therapeutics where the Radiation Therapy Program will also lead to a Bachelor of Science Degree.

 Nuclear Medicine Technology Program History